goto-eof/elisys-home-automation-client-typescript/README.md

 yarn start
 ```

-If the device succeeded in registering to the server, then in the `Weather Stations` menu will appear an item called `Weather Station`.
+If the device succeeded in registering to the server, then in the `Weather Stations` menu will appear an item called `Weather Station` or in the `Relays` menu will appear your relay.

 # Screenshots